wgsl-tooling-wg/wesl-spec/Imports.md

 // Imports a whole module.
 Use it with `bevy_ui::name` import bevy_ui;

+// Import all items defined in the bevy prelude import bevy::prelude::*;
 ```

 These can then be used anywhere in the source code.